 Age UK.
 Whilst loneliness can affect people of all ages, in South Gloucestershire we have a rising older population among whom loneliness is more prevalent.
-Public open spaces are important social places where we can connect with others and with nature in our communities.

-- Case studies by the Woodland Trust in Healthy Woods Healthy Lives (2013), highlights how visiting and being in woods and nature has helped people living with dementia, physical and mental health conditions. - □ Green spaces for social inclusion By actively working with residents and our voluntary sector partners we are co-producing solutions to make green spaces more welcoming and to optimise the role of green spaces in socially inclusive communities: Equalities Impact Analysis and Plan and Section 3 our Green Spaces Asset Management Plan.
+Public open spaces are important social places where we can connect with others and with nature in our communities. - Green spaces for social inclusion By actively working with residents and our voluntary sector partners we are co-producing solutions to make green spaces more welcoming and to optimise the role of green spaces in socially inclusive communities: Equalities Impact Analysis and Plan and Section 3 our Green Spaces Asset Management Plan.